 - The power to direct how the stock will be voted, if it is voting stock; and

 Individuals who participate in an employee stock ownership plan (ESOP) are solicitable as stockholders, as long as they have the rights listed in the previous paragraph.

 In cases where participants’ dividends are automatically reinvested under the ESOP, participants are solicitable only if they actually withdraw stock or have the right to withdraw at least one share of stock without a suspension of rights or penalty.

 - Professional employees represented by a labor organization.

 - Lawyers, consultants and other personnel employed by firms retained by the corporation and who are not employees of the corporation.

-- Members of the board of directors who are not also executive and administrative personnel and who receive no compensation.
+- Members of the board of directors who are not also executive or administrative personnel and who receive no compensation.